xiaochuany/blog/docs/posts/2025-01-03-packaging.md

     - xy
 ---

-# Mini tutorial for python packaging
+# Mini-tutorial for python packaging, release and publish

 !!! abstract
     This mini-tutorial is a beginner's cheatsheet to python packaging.
 Check [Python packaing user guide](https://packaging.python.org/en/latest/) for an authoritative guidance on the topic.